 - Continue with the recipe as instructed!

 How to Store Homemade Tofu?

-Add your fresh tofu to an airtight container and cover with cold water.
-Store in the fridge and replace the water on a daily basis to keep the tofu fresh.
-It will taste best if used within 2 days, but will keep up to a week if stored correctly.
+Add your fresh tofu to a large Tupperware container and submerge it completely with cold water.
+Store in the fridge and change the water daily.
+The tofu will taste best if consumed within 2 days, but should last up to a week.